 Health & Wellbeing

 The number of holidays offered per year and the rules on sick days vary between businesses.
-(Even though there are set laws on annual and sickness leave).
-But can you go from sick leave to annual leave?
+However, there are laws we must follow as well as best practices to ensure a more accurate view of authorised absences and/or sick leave.

 In this guide, we’ll answer key questions like, 'can you use holiday pay for sick leave’?
 And 'does sick leave count as annual leave’?